bricefrisco/NamesLoL-Archive-2/README.md

 https://nameslol.com/

 ## Details
-- Over half a million (and growing!) summoner names being tracked across eight regions.
+- Over half a million (and growing!) summoner names being tracked across five regions.
-- All regions supported except for JP and RU.
+- Regions: NA, EUNE, EUW, OCE, LAS
 - Apply filters on name length to find the most rare summoner names.
 - Upcoming and recently expired summoners are automatically updated periodically.
 - Easily update summoners in the list at any time by clicking the update button in the table view.